1010101012101/ghci-reload-demo/README.md

      dupChan reload >>= readChan
 ```

-This simply clones the channel and then waits for a new event.
-As soon
+This simply clones the channel (cloning in effect creates a broadcast
+to multiple readers, in this case; tabs in your browser) and then
-as a new event comes in the web handler returns and the script will
+waits for a new event.
+As soon as a new event comes in the web handler
-refresh the page.
-Remember that earlier we read the channel from the
+returns and the script will refresh the page.
+Remember that earlier we
-foreign store and then write unit onto it:
+read the channel from the foreign store and then write unit onto it:

 ``` haskell
 c <- readStore (Store 0)